Amazon’s Alexa Gadgets Toolkit beta brings voice control to singing fish toys

 The first devices built with the Gadgets Toolkit will go on sale later this year.

-The launch of Amazon’s Gadgets Toolkit comes two months after the announcement of the Alexa Skills Kit for Python beta, an SDK that lets developers make Alexa API calls and quickly access support libraries in Python (as opposed to Java or Node.js).
-And it follows hot on the heels of a CNBC report that suggest Amazon will debut up to eight new Alexa-powered devices this week, including a microwave and an “in-car gadget.”
+Also announced today: general availability of the Alexa Skills Kit for Python, an SDK that lets developers make Alexa API calls and quickly access support libraries in Python (as opposed to Java or Node.js).
+Key features include automatic request handling, attribute management, and Alexa API calls.

+Both products follow hot on the heels of a CNBC report suggesting Amazon will debut up to eight new Alexa-powered devices this week, including a microwave and an “in-car gadget.”

+Update at 12:32 p.m.
+Pacific: Added reference to Amazon’s announcement that the Alexa Skills Kit for Python is now broadly available.